An adorable handprint card for kids to make for Father’s Day or Valentine’s Day.

 - Envelope with Heart Closure complete with PDF templates from Chocolate On My Cranium (this craft is probably best for older children)

-And finally, three projects that require some sewing and could make fun Valentine’s Day gifts for kids:
+And finally, two projects that require some sewing and could make fun Valentine’s Day gifts for kids: